wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Configure Edge Data Store components.md

 	edgecmd Configuration <componentId> <facetName>
 	```

-3. Add key=value pairs to specify the values to changed and press Enter.
+3. Add key=value pairs to specify the values to change and press Enter.

 	**Example**: Configuration of the data source facet of a Modbus adapter